Aaisha-Rani/Embedded-Systems/ARM/README.md

 # Code Description
 The main code sets the direction and state of specific pins on the LPC214X microcontroller.
 Here's a breakdown of the code:

-The stop(int z) function is defined to introduce a delay.
+* The stop(int z) function is defined to introduce a delay.
 It uses nested loops to achieve the desired delay.
-The main() function is where the main functionality of the code resides.
+* The main() function is where the main functionality of the code resides.
-The direction of pins P0.0 to P0.3 is set as output using the IODIR0 register.
+* The direction of pins P0.0 to P0.3 is set as output using the IODIR0 register.
-All pins P0.0 to P0.3 are set to a high state using the IOSET0 register.
+* All pins P0.0 to P0.3 are set to a high state using the IOSET0 register.
-A delay of 14 milliseconds is introduced using the stop() function.
+* A delay of 14 milliseconds is introduced using the stop() function.
-Pins P0.0 and P0.2 are set to a low state using the IOCLR0 register.
+* Pins P0.0 and P0.2 are set to a low state using the IOCLR0 register.
-Another delay of 14 milliseconds is introduced using the stop() function.
+* Another delay of 14 milliseconds is introduced using the stop() function.
-Please note that the specific pin assignments and delays in this code are for demonstration purposes.
-Modify the code as per your requirements and hardware connections.